sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

       --chrome.enableTraceScreenshots, --enableTraceScreenshots  Include screenshots in the trace log (enabling the trace category disabled-by-default-devtools.screenshot).  [boolean]
       --chrome.enableChromeDriverLog                             Log Chromedriver communication to a log file.  [boolean] --chrome.enableVerboseChromeDriverLog                      Log verboose Chromedriver communication to a log file.  [boolean]
-      --chrome.visualMetricsUsingTrace                           Collect Visual Metrics using Chrome trace log.
-You need enable trace screenshots --chrome.enableTraceScreenshots and --cpu metrics for this to work.  [boolean] [default: false]
-      --chrome.timeline                                          Collect the timeline data.
+      --chrome.timeline, --chrome.trace                          Collect the timeline data.
 Drag and drop the JSON in your Chrome detvools timeline panel or check out the CPU metrics in the Browsertime.json  [boolean]
       --chrome.collectPerfLog                                    Collect performance log from Chrome with Page and Network events and save to disk.  [boolean]
       --chrome.collectNetLog                                     Collect network log from Chrome and save to disk.  [boolean] --chrome.netLogCaptureMode                                 Choose capture mode for Chromes netlog.  [choices: "Default", "IncludeSensitive", "Everything"] [default: "IncludeSensitive"]